Dreamed 2016/9/16 by Wayan

 Get up refreshed.
 Listen to Jayne Entwhistle read The Dead in their Vaulted Arches.
 As Flavia de Luce meets and disapproves of her precocious little cousin--an uncomfortable mirror to her own precocious little self--something nags me.
 Takes an hour to come conscious: Entwhistle also read Virginia Woolf's part in Priya Parmar's Vanessa And Her Sister.
 The only two audiobooks I've heard Entwhistle in, and both are about gifted siblings with weak/absent parents--the fictional de Luces, the very real Bells (core of the Bloomsbury Group).

 I like to hear of gifted, neglected sibling-sets--since I grew up in one.
 It's not a common pattern.
-You can't afford much sibling rivalry if siblings are all you've got--when adults are unreliable.
+In fiction you mostly hear about sibling rivalry.
+Alien to me!
+You can't afford rivalry if siblings are all you've got--when adults are unreliable.
 Or dead.

 As Jayne Entwhistle talks, I sew on Vixtoria, my giant furry sculpture/plushie of a fox-taur: reshape her throat, neck, and thorax.
 Next I need to slim her forelegs.
 The faux foxfur I got is long and will visually fatten the legs, so I gotta trim the armature way down...